 Intraepidermal SCC may start to grow under a nail, when it results in a red streak (erythronychia) that later may destroy the nail plate.

 Invasive SCC arises in about 5% of intraepidermal SCC lesions.

 Intraepidermal SCC is often recognised clinically.
 Dermatoscopy of a red scaly irregular plaque is supportive if it reveals crops of rounded and/or coiled blood vessels.

 Diagnosis may be confirmed by biopsy; histology reveals full thickness dysplasia of the epidermis.

 As intraepidermal SCC is confined to the surface of the skin, there are various ways to remove it.
 Recurrence rates are high, whatever method is used, particularly in immune suppressed patients.

 As the risk of invasive SCC is low, it may not be necessary to remove all lesions particularly in elderly patients.
 Keratolytic emollients, eg containing urea or salicylic acid, may be sufficient to improve symptoms.

 Solitary lesions can be cut out, and the defect repaired by stitching it up.
-Excision is necessary if there is suspicion of invasive SCC.
+Excision is often recommended if there is suspicion of invasive SCC.